open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

 ## Practice: Create a New Disk by Hand

-Let's replicate the above mentioned steps and create a new disk ourselves.
+Let's replicate the above-mentioned steps and create a new disk ourselves.

 First, we have to call the 2 scripts from the `create_disk_from_template` function: